pereznetworks/TD-Project9/project9-gallery-app/README.md

          ```
          if you do implement OATH,

-         you will probably will not be using this code...
+         you will probably will not be using a this project...

-         but if you do and are still using a fork of this repo......
+         but if you do and are still using a copy this repo......

          you should add the secret to the flickr object like this